Taraman17/pyHomee/README.md

 ### Access devices and attributes

 Devices are represented as "nodes" in the api.
 All nodes are available in the list `Homee.nodes` and are represented by the `HomeeNode` class.
 Each node has a list of attributes accessible from `HomeeNode.attributes`.
 The attributes on a node represent the different attributes on a device, i.e. if a light is turned on or the target temperature of a thermostat.
 Attributes can be identified by the `HomeeAttribute.type` property.
-You can compare the type with the values from `pyhomee.const.AttributeType` to figure out what each attribute represents.
+You can compare the type with the values from `pyHomee.const.AttributeType` to figure out what each attribute represents.
 The value can be accessed with the `HomeeAttribute.current_value` property.

 If you need to change the value of an attribute you can use `Homee.set_value()`: